-Her short films, including the BAFTA Scotland and Crystal Bear nominated Take Your Partners, have screened internationally at festivals such as the Berlinale, TIFF, Seattle, Cork, Edinburgh and BFI London.
+Siri’s short films, including the BAFTA Scotland and Berlinale Crystal Bear nominated Take Your Partners, have screened internationally at festivals such as Berlin, TIFF, Seattle, Cork, Edinburgh and BFI London.

-Her TV directing work includes Pancake, a comedy pilot for BBC Digital and several episodes of River City, a continuing drama for BBC Scotland.
-She has also recently completed feature-length theatrical capture A Gambler’s Guide to Dying for The Traverse Theatre.
+TV directing work includes the popular crime drama Shetland by ITV Studios for BBC Scotland; Pancake, a comedy pilot for BBC Digital; and several episodes of River City, a continuing drama for BBC Scotland.
+In 2020, she worked with The Traverse Theatre to create the feature-length theatrical capture A Gambler’s Guide to Dying.

-Siri identifies as non-binary and is equally comfortable with she/her and they/them pronouns.
+Siri identifies as non-binary and uses they/she pronouns.